lamenezes/simple-model/README.rst

 It has simple objectives:

-- Define your fields easily (just a tuple, not dicts or instances from type classes whatever)
+- Define your fields easily (just a tuple, not dicts or instances of type classes whatever)
 - Support for field validation
 - Serialize to dict